 A week-long stopover to visit Thu's cousin in Minneapolis was always part of the wide detour, thus penciling in an intermediate stop to see the granite monuments of US presidents at Mount Rushmore in South Dakota was a natural way-point.
 Truth be known, the Footloose Forester always hopes for those serendipities in life to keep his imagination alive.
 And the serendipity of driving by lava fields near Grants, New Mexico was one of the most satisfying aspects of our long journey...
 On the road....again!

 Satellite view of lava field at Grants, NM

-More remarkable than the jet black lava crusted land that can be seen from Interstate 40, is the complex topography at nearby El Maipais National Monument.
+More remarkable than the jet black lava-crusted land that can be seen from Interstate 40, is the complex topography at nearby El Maipais National Monument.
 There, huge lava tubes that resemble long caves attest to the fact that in the geological past, the viscous lava flowed like an underground river.
 Yet, even adjacent to the heavily traveled interstate freeway, the terrain is so broken that it quite probable that no human being has ever once walked a straight line, for as little as 100 yards.
-In the best of circumstances, it is virtually impossible to nagivate your way directly across the lava fields.
+In the best of circumstances, it is virtually impossible to navigate your way directly across the lava fields.
 Needless to say, there is no building or structure of any kind; except for the few roads that have been blasted through in order to connect population centers.
 If the lava fields were jungle, they would aptly be described as "impenetrable."